 1.1.1 This report has been prepared for Fareham Borough Council (FBC) as part of the Habitats Regulations Assessment (HRA) for the Local Plan 2037.
-The report accompanies the Revised Publication Local Plan and forms part of the evidence base upon which it is based.
+The report accompanies the Main Modifications to the Local Plan following the Examination in Public and forms part of the evidence base upon which it is based.
 A related Sustainability Appraisal has also been prepared and is reported separately.